 14.15.157b This review, (the “September New Site review”) will use the material change in circumstances as per paragraph 14.15.154 to determine whether the Final Demand Site will be reallocated to a different Charging Band.

-14.15.157c The Company shall notify any Final Demand Site and it’s Supplier should they be included in a September New Site review.
+14.15.157c The Company shall notify any Final Demand Site and its Supplier(s) should they be included in a September New Site review.
 This notification shall be no issued later than the 15th calendar day in August prior to the September New Site review.

-14.15.157d Following the conclusion of the September New Site review, The Company shall notify both the Final Demand Site and it’s Supplier of the outcome within 5 Business Days of the completion of the September New Site review.
+14.15.157d Following the conclusion of the September New Site review, The Company shall notify both the Final Demand Site and its Supplier(s) of the outcome within 5 Business Days of the completion of the September New Site review.
 The Transmission Demand Residual Tariff as per the new Charging Band will apply from 1st October immediately following the September New Site review should any Final Demand Sites be reallocated to a different Charging Band.

 14.15.157e The Company shall complete all September New Site reviews by the 15th calendar day of September.